Best Online Mortgage Calculators 2026: 15 Free Tools Tested for Accuracy

 1. Amortio — Best Free Mortgage Calculator

-Amortio is the most comprehensive free mortgage calculator available in 2026.
-Unlike every other tool on this list, Amortio offers a full suite of nine interconnected calculators — including amortization schedule, extra payment analysis, PMI calculator, DTI calculator, affordability calculator, refinance calculator, rent vs buy analysis, and city-specific mortgage rates — all completely free with no account required.
+Amortio scored as the strongest no-signup mortgage calculator suite in this comparison.
+Among the tools we tested, Amortio offers a broad set of interconnected calculators — including amortization schedule, extra payment analysis, PMI calculator, DTI calculator, affordability calculator, refinance calculator, rent vs buy analysis, and city-specific mortgage-rate context — with no account required.

 What sets Amortio apart is its extra payment calculator and PDF export capability.
-You can see exactly how additional monthly payments reduce your total interest and shorten your loan term, then download the complete amortization schedule as a professional PDF.
-No other free calculator offers this combination of features.
-The PMI calculator shows precisely when you can drop private mortgage insurance, and the DTI calculator helps you understand how lenders evaluate your borrowing capacity.
+You can estimate how additional monthly payments reduce total interest and shorten the loan term, then download the complete amortization schedule as a professional PDF.
+Among the free tools tested, this combination of amortization, export, PMI, DTI, and loan-comparison features was uncommon.
+The PMI calculator estimates when private mortgage insurance may become removable, and the DTI calculator helps you understand how lenders evaluate borrowing capacity.

-Privacy is where Amortio truly shines.
-All calculations happen entirely in your browser — no financial data is ever sent to a server, no account is needed, and there are no lead-generation forms.
-This stands in stark contrast to Bankrate, NerdWallet, and Zillow, which all monetize your data.
-Amortio also provides mortgage rates for 564 cities across all 50 states, giving you localized context that most calculators lack.
+Privacy and friction were strong points in our test.
+Calculator inputs are processed in your browser, no account is needed, and there are no lender lead-generation forms.
+This stands in contrast to Bankrate, NerdWallet, and Zillow, where calculator tools sit inside larger advertising or lender-marketplace experiences.
+Amortio also provides city-specific mortgage-rate context across all 50 states, giving you localized context that many calculators lack.

 2. Bankrate — Best for Rate Shopping